jcnlk/jcnlkAddons/README.md

-# jcnlkTools
+# jcnlkAddons

-jcnlkTools is a ChatTriggers module for Minecraft 1.8.9 that enhances the gameplay experience with various features and utilities.
+jcnlkAddons is a ChatTriggers module for Minecraft 1.8.9 that enhances the gameplay experience with various features and utilities.

 ## Features